elgbar/Feudalism/README.md

 If you like to read about our project, and what we're gonna do please read the IDEAS.md file

 Note: the idea has been changed so the ideas and plans in idea.md is no longer what we plan :/

+To run Feudalism you need some addons to skript:
+++RandomSK
+++skQuery
+++WildSkript
+++skRayFall

+You can find them all at http://www.skunity.com/